 Cultural Events and Festivities: BHU hosts several cultural and academic events, including debates, music festivals, and spiritual discourses.
 The university is known for its vibrant campus life, fostering creativity, innovation, and intellectual dialogue.

+Timings: The BHU campus is open to visitors throughout the day.
 The Vishwanath Temple within the campus is open from 4:00 AM to 11:00 PM.

-The ideal time to visit is during the winter months (October to March) when the weather is pleasant.
+Best Time to Visit: The ideal time to visit is during the winter months (October to March) when the weather is pleasant.

-Visitors can take a walk or hire a cycle rickshaw to explore the vast campus.
+How to Explore: Visitors can take a walk or hire a cycle rickshaw to explore the vast campus.
+Guided tours are also available for an in-depth understanding of the university's history and significance.

-How to Reach BHU
+How to Reach BHU?

 By Air: The nearest airport is Lal Bahadur Shastri International Airport, about 25 kilometers away.